kellykohlleffel/genai-rag-bigquery/README.md

 Now let's check out the output of those LLM transformations.

 ```
-#@title Here is the output of the LLM transformations
+#@title Code Block 9: Here is the output of the LLM transformations

 %%bigquery
 CREATE OR REPLACE MODEL travel_assistant_ds.travel_asst_model